ewpratten/ewpratten.com/content/blog/2020-02-21-darth-raider.md

 ---
-title: "Robot reveal: Darth Raider"
+title: 'Robot reveal: Darth Raider'
 description: What I have been working on for the past few months
 date: 2020-02-21
 tags:
 - video
 - frc
 draft: false
 extra:
   excerpt: Darth Raider is a competitive robot built by Raider Robotics.
   icon: las la-play
+aliases:
+- /blog/darth-raider
 ---

 My roles in this project included: